Last Updated on

 These parameters are tested more than 11.000 times a year by the (Fővárosi Vízművek Zrt) Budapest Waterworks Plc.

 Here, you can find detailed information about it.

 Where is tap water stored in Budapest?

-Tap water in Budapest is stored in different storage system.
-It is necessary, because water consumption changes during a day.
+Tap water in Budapest is stored in a different storage system.
+It is necessary because water consumption changes during the day.

 The highest water need is typical in the morning and evening, because people cook, have a bath, wash after waking up and after arriving home from work.

 Contrary to this, the extraction of raw water is constant, so it is necessary to store the extracted and cleaned water so that no water shortage will occur in the peak periods.

 You may not have thought about the fact why water towers are so high.
 Well, the reason is that they need to provide proper water pressure.
 It is a curiosity, however, that a water tower must be higher than the highest building in the area belonging to the tower – this is why water towers are built at the top of hills or really high places.

 Tap water gets in your flat from water towers.
 The highest water reservoir of Hungary is in Budapest, in the core of the Gellért mountain, and it can store 110,000 cubic meters of water.
 Budapest is supplied with clean drinking water from here.